 Institutional partners in Teaching the Teachers nominate their own instructors for fully funded participation in our Workshops, Turning Intensive, and Furniture Intensives, as best meets the needs of the organization.
-Scholarships cover all necessary expenses (above and beyond any provided under the partner institution's policies), including tuition, materials, travel, and lodging.
+Scholarships pay all necessary expenses above and beyond any that are already provided for under a partner institution’s professional development policies (with the sole exception that the partner institution pays a nonrefundable registration fee of $80 for an awarded Workshop and $500 for an awarded Intensive).
 In some cases, we can also offer per diems for expenses such as meals and lost income.

 We welcome inquiries from potential institutional partners such as community colleges, trade schools, Title 1 secondary schools with Career and Technical Education programs, and nonprofit and governmental social-service organizations.
 Current institutional partners for Teaching the Teachers are

 - Alexandria City Public Schools in Alexandria, VA,